Shenyqqq/pmpmchess-refined/README.md

     The game takes place on a 9x9 board.
 It's a quick match, lasting exactly 50 turns, which means you and your opponent each get to place 25 pieces.

 * **💥 How to Capture**
-    Get three of your pieces in an unbroken line (horizontally, vertically, or diagonally) and—BAM!—you capture all three of those squares as your territory.
+    Get three of your pieces in an unbroken line (horizontally, vertically, or diagonally) and—BAM!—you capture this line as your territory.
 But watch out!
 If your opponent has even one piece in that potential line, your capture is blocked.

 * **🤔 Where You Can Move**
     You have two options for placing a piece: any empty square on the board, OR any square inside territory you've already captured.
 That's right, you can reuse your own turf!